 “Yes, I’m sure we’ll be talking to Miss Lee.
 Now are there any other girlfriends, dead or alive, that we should know about?”

 “Not funny.
-Not at all.”
-I glared at her.
-Mr. Fallon put his arm around me and escorted me from the police station.
+Not at all,” Mr. Fallon said.
+He put his arm around me and escorted me from the police station.

 “So according to your lawyer, they got nothing on you?”
 Bryson asked.

 “Yeah.
 Put together it all looks bad, but there’s not enough facts there to hold it together.”
-I was still freaked by my interview with the police but starting to calm a bit.
+My interview with the police still freaked me, but I was starting to calm a bit.